 Development of sites for tourism and recreational activities have significant positive impacts for communities and regions by:

-- Helping to transition from sole reliance on traditional resource industries and diversify the economy;
+- Helping to transition from sole reliance on traditional resource industries and diversify the economy

-- Providing opportunities for scientific study and discovery of new species;
+- Providing opportunities for scientific study and discovery of new species

-- Connecting people to the landscape, its features (including oral history and sacred uses) and its stories through deep time;
+- Connecting people to the landscape, its features (including oral history and sacred uses) and its stories through deep time

-- Providing a way to experience the effect of time and human interaction on the landscape;
+- Providing a way to experience the effect of time and human interaction on the landscape

-- Increasing community pride by positioning a site as a global tourism destination.
+- Increasing community pride by positioning a site as a global tourism destination

-A paleontological assessment will be required to evaluate the scientific importance of the fossil resource, the uniqueness of the fossil sites proposed for protection and their physical extent (metes and bounds, GPS coordinates, etc.).
+A paleontological review will be required to evaluate the scientific importance of the fossil resource, the uniqueness of the fossil sites proposed for protection and their physical extent (metes and bounds, GPS coordinates, etc.).
 This may be undertaken by a proponent or as otherwise agreed by government and/or interested parties.